An infinite class of unsaturated rooted trees corresponding to designable RNA secondary structures: Main result and some extensions

 We wish to identify a new class of unsaturated trees that are designable (and which must necessarily avoid the class of unsaturated trees described in Theorem~\ref{tertiary}).
 In order to do so, we introduce Definition~\ref{def:P-unsat}.
-Note that the \emph{height} of a vertex $v$ in a rooted tree is the length of the path from the root to $v$.
+Note that the \emph{depth} of a vertex $v$ in a rooted tree is the length of the path from the root to $v$.

-\begin{defn} A rooted tree is \emph{P-unsaturated} if every leaf at the maximum height is assigned exactly one dot and all other vertices exactly two dots. \end{defn}
+\begin{defn}[P-unsaturated] A rooted tree is \emph{P-unsaturated} if every leaf at the maximum depth is assigned exactly one dot and all other vertices exactly two dots. \end{defn}

+(The letter P in the name P-unsaturated is inspired by the requirement that all one-dot vertices of the rooted tree must be Pendant vertices.)

 A \emph{binary tree} is a rooted tree in which every vertex has at most two children.
-A \emph{full binary tree} is a rooted tree in which every internal vertex has exactly two children and all leaves are at the same height.
-We call a rooted tree \emph{floral} if removing all vertices at the maximum height leaves a binary tree, and \emph{full floral} if removing all vertices at the maximum height leaves a full binary tree.
-For example, Figure~\ref{Punfft} shows a P-unsaturated full floral tree of height 3.
+A \emph{perfect binary tree} is a rooted tree in which every internal vertex has exactly two children and all leaves are at the same depth.
+We call a rooted tree \emph{floral} if removing all vertices at the maximum depth leaves a binary tree, and \emph{perfect floral} if removing all vertices at the maximum depth leaves a perfect binary tree.
+For example, Figure~\ref{Punfft} shows a P-unsaturated perfect floral tree of height~3.

-Theorem~\ref{main} (whose full proof is postponed until Section~\ref{sec:proof}) states that the secondary structure correponding to a P-unsaturated full floral tree is designable.
-Consider the following assignment of nucleotides to a P-unsaturated full floral tree of height $n+1$, which we call the \emph{natural labelling}.
-Label all the vertices at height $n+1$ with A if $n+1$ is even, and with C if $n+1$ is odd.
-Label the remaining vertices at even heights from left to right with alternating AU and UA, and those at odd heights from left to right with alternating GC and CG.
-For example, the natural labelling of the tree in Figure~\ref{fullfloral} is shown in Figure~\ref{natlab}.
+Theorem~\ref{main} (whose full proof is postponed until Section~\ref{sec:proof}) states that the secondary structure correponding to a P-unsaturated perfect floral tree is designable.
+The statement of this result involves the following assignment of nucleotides.

+\begin{defn}[Natural labelling] Let $T$ be a P-unsaturated perfect floral tree of height $n+1$.
+The \emph{natural labelling} of $T$ labels all vertices at depth $n+1$ with A if $n+1$ is even, and with C if $n+1$ is odd; and labels the remaining vertices at even depths from left to right with alternating AU and UA, and those at odd depths from left to right with alternating GC and CG. \end{defn}